Matching Gifts: The Nonprofit's Guide to Raising More Money

 Who doesn’t love a good "buy one, get one free" sale?
 And how great is it when a vending machine gives you two candy bars instead of one?

-This guide will take you through the basics of matching gifts, explain how to market these opportunities to your supporters, and then breakdown the best tools for boosting your organization’s matching gift program.
+This guide will take *nonprofit professionals through the basics of matching gifts, explain how to market these opportunities to your supporters, and then break down the best tools for boosting your organization’s matching gift program.